15 Creative March Bullet Journal Theme Ideas

 The koi fish cover page below is just gorgeous!
 Really makes me want to try this theme in my journal.

-When I saw this cover page I knew emoji will have to be added to this list.
+When I saw this cover page, I knew emoji would have to be added to this list.

 How fun and positive does this cover page look!

 Another universal theme that can work for any month of the year, so of course, I had to include it in this list too.

 For more Harry Potter pages and my take on the theme check my post 43+ Harry Potter Bullet Journal Theme Inspirations.

 Finally, as I promised here is my Plan With Me video.

 I’m sorry if I sound a bit weird there, but just a day before I sat down to record audio for this video I had one of my teeth pulled out.
 Not a pleasant experience.

 What theme did you choose for your March setup?

 Hope this post was useful; if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling and Don’t Be A Blob.